 SANTA CLARA, California – March 16, 2021 – Fungible Inc., a pioneer in data-centric computing, today announced the company is collaborating with the Efficient Mission Centric Computing Consortium (EMC3) at Los Alamos National Laboratory (LANL) to help solve some of the world’s most complex physical simulation problems.

-The Fungible and LANL collaboration will initially be exploring the scalability of computational NVMe over fabrics and will be demonstrating offload of analytics functions on data produced by extreme scale physical simulation.
+The Fungible and LANL collaboration will initially be exploring the scalability of computational NVMe over TCP and will be demonstrating offload of analytics functions on data produced by extreme scale physical simulation.

 “We’ve identified the bottlenecks within our existing distributed storage architectures.
 To achieve our desired storage system efficiency targets we are looking to new hardware approaches that better support our storage processing stacks,” said Brad Settlemyer, Sr. Scientist in Los Alamos’ HPC Design group.
 “The co-design of software and hardware to support data services and data analysis is integral to meeting our efficiency targets and advancing our national security mission.”